Uses the result of the first expression to select which of the next two expressions to evaluate and return.

 isRaining() ?
 "It's raining!" : "Clear skies!";

-If it's raining (isRaining()
+If it's raining (isRaining() returns true), this

-expression evaluates to "It's raining!"
+expression evaluates to "It's raining!".
+Otherwise this

-expression evaluates to "Clear skies!"
+expression evaluates to "Clear skies!".

 Conditional Operators can be expressed through:

-1 | bool-expr ? expr1 : expr2 |
+| 1 | bool-expr ? expr1 : expr2 |

 where...

-bool-expr | is an expression whose type is boolean (or its
+| bool-expr | is an expression whose type is boolean (or its

-wrapper type, Boolean ).
+wrapper type, Boolean).

 |

-expr1 | is any non-void expression,
+| expr1 | is any non-void expression,

 including assignment expressions.